-Being a natural phenomenon that happens on the Northern Poles, and before the scientific explanations mentioned earlier in this article came to light, humanity made sense of the colorful lights in the sky through inventing myths and legends.
+Being a natural phenomenon that happens in the Northern Poles, and before the scientific explanations mentioned earlier in this article came to light, humanity made sense of the colourful lights in the sky through inventing myths and legends.

 Another well-known Scottish story is that the skies have blazed red before the French Revolution and accordingly this sign was later considered to have been a sign of the coming strife in their Gallic neighbour state.

 The Scotland Northern Lights Influence on Art and Literature